elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-darwins-postulates-and-how-do-they-relate-to-natural-selection.md

 url: /learn/sociology/questions/what-are-darwins-postulates-and-how-do-they-relate-to-natural-selection
 score: -1.0
 related_article1:
-    id: 166347
+    id: 166339
-    title: What are some behavioral responses animals might exhibit in response to environmental changes?
+    title: >-
+        What are Tinbergen's four questions, and how do they help in understanding animal behavior?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-some-behavioral-responses-animals-might-exhibit-in-response-to-environmental-changes
+    url: /learn/sociology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article2:
-    id: 166341
+    id: 166339
-    title: Explain how natural selection leads to evolutionary change through differential survival and reproduction.
+    title: >-
+        What are Tinbergen's four questions, and how do they help in understanding animal behavior?
     subject: Sociology
-    url: /learn/sociology/questions/explain-how-natural-selection-leads-to-evolutionary-change-through-differential-survival-and-reproduction
+    url: /learn/sociology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-understanding-animal-behavior
 related_article3:
-    id: 166337
+    id: 166338
-    title: What are some examples of brood parasitism involving the Red-backed Fairywren and the Brush Cuckoo?
+    title: >-
+        How does the study of animal behavior contribute to our understanding of ecology?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-some-examples-of-brood-parasitism-involving-the-redbacked-fairywren-and-the-brush-cuckoo
+    url: /learn/sociology/questions/how-does-the-study-of-animal-behavior-contribute-to-our-understanding-of-ecology
 related_article4:
     id: 166340
+    title: >-
-    title: Differentiate between proximate and ultimate causation in animal behavior.
+        Differentiate between proximate and ultimate causation in animal behavior.
     subject: Sociology
     url: /learn/sociology/questions/differentiate-between-proximate-and-ultimate-causation-in-animal-behavior
 related_article5:
-    id: 166345
+    id: 166346
-    title: What is the significance of individual learning in the context of animal behavior and fitness?
+    title: >-
+        How does the optimal foraging theory use cost-benefit analysis to predict animal foraging behavior?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
+    url: /learn/sociology/questions/how-does-the-optimal-foraging-theory-use-costbenefit-analysis-to-predict-animal-foraging-behavior
 ---

 &nbsp;